Iced Tea Recipe

 TEA & ME

-Temperatures have been off the charts this summer.
-So I’ve regularly been making cooling, refreshing Ice Tea to keep us hydrated – and because I love it!
+Spring and summer temperatures have been off the charts these last few years.
+So I’ve regularly been making cooling, refreshing Iced Tea to keep us hydrated – and because I love it!
 But, embarrassing as it is for a food and drink writer to admit, for years I was doing it all wrong.

 I’m not much of a hot tea drinker, at least not the traditional British cuppa.
-I drink herb and fruit teas, but I don’t need all the fingers of one hand to count the cups of regular hot black tea I drink in a year.
+I drink herb and fruit teas, especially mint.
+But I probably don’t need all my fingers to count the cups of regular hot black tea I drink in a year.
 But when I do have a cup, I like it strong and black.

 Iced Tea

 There’s also the halfway house of making ‘sun tea’.
 This involves putting tea bags in cold water then leaving it in the hot sun to infuse.
-Personally, I think that sounds like a recipe for food poisoning.
-And it’s even more off-putting if you’ve seen the Sun Tea episode of 30 Rock where Liz learns that the jarred liquid in Frank’s office isn’t just sun tea 😄.
+Personally, I think that sounds like a recipe for food poisoning (and it’s even more off-putting if you’ve seen the Sun Tea episode of 30 Rock 😄).

 You can use any tea bags you like (or loose-leaf tea if you have a strainer).
 Regular black or green tea, or your favourite herbal and fruit infusions will all work.
 My current favourite is a combination of black and mint teas.
 I find 5 bags plenty to make 2 litres of Iced Tea.